On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization: Krasnosel'skii-Mann and Halpern iterative methods

 \section{Krasnosel'skii-Mann and Halpern iterative methods}

-The iterative methods for fixed point approximation of non-expansive mappings has a long and rich history, originating in the context of Banach spaces and progressively expanding to more general nonlinear spaces such as CAT(0) spaces and geodesic spaces.
-Their study has been a flourishing area of research over the past decades, with numerous applications in nonlinear analysis, optimization, and partial differential equations \cite{Browder1965, Baillon1996, Rockafellar1970, Rockafellar1976}.
+Iterative methods for approximating fixed points of mappings have a long and rich history, originating in the context of Banach spaces and progressively extending to more general nonlinear spaces such as CAT(0) spaces and geodesic spaces.
+Their study has been a flourishing area of research over the past decades, with numerous applications in nonlinear analysis, optimization, and partial differential equations \cite{browder1965, baillon1996, rockafellar1970, rockafellar1976}.
 The Krasnosel'ski\u{\i}--Mann (KM) and Halpern-type iterations stand out as the most classical and extensively investigated schemes.
 The study of their convergence behavior has given rise to a vast literature.
-Beyond the linear setting, however, the intrinsic convex structure of these algorithms makes more challenging to establish approximation results for fixed points.
-Consequently, substantial progress has been achieved only in certain specific classes of metric spaces, such as hyperbolic spaces, the Hilbert ball, and Hadamard manifolds.
+Beyond the linear setting, however, the intrinsic convex structure of these algorithms makes it more challenging to establish approximation results for fixed points.
+Consequently, substantial progress has been achieved only in certain specific classes of metric spaces, such as hyperbolic spaces, the Hilbert ball, and Hadamard manifolds. \\